 People generally are increasingly using complementary therapies, believing that they can treat minor ailments, ease symptoms of disease, promote relaxation, alleviate stress and promote a sense of well-being.

 Many people with lymphoedema would also like to use complementary therapies and frequently ask their nurse/ therapist whether there are specific treatments which could help in their lymphoedema management alongside their maintenance regime.

 A survey Cancer Research UK, (2009) showed that almost a third of all cancer patients used some form of complementary therapy during their cancer journey.

-The aim of this leaflet is to provide some basic information about complementary therapy (CT) and to answer some of the questions that you may have with regard to using treatments yourself.
-The information may help you to make, safe, informed choices about using C.T in the context of your lymphoedema.
-The information is for guidance only, however and you should always ask for your lymphoedema therapist’s advise beforehand.
+The aim of this article is to provide some basic information about complementary therapy (CT) and to answer some of the questions that you may have with regard to using treatments yourself.
+The information may help you to make, safe, informed choices about using CT in the context of your lymphoedema.
+The information is for guidance only, however, and you should always ask for your lymphoedema therapist’s advise beforehand.